vishaljha2121/TradingEngine/README.md

 - **Limit Order**: Executes at a specified price or better.
 - **Market Order**: Executes immediately at the best available price.
+- **Order Expiry (TTL)**: Limit orders can have a time-to-live (TTL) in milliseconds; once expired, they are purged before matching begins.
+- **Market Order**: Uses price-time priority to match opposing buy/sell orders; expired orders are skipped during matching.
 - **Matching Engine**: Matches opposing buy/sell orders using price-time priority.
 - **Trade Log**: Matched orders create a `Trade` object capturing transaction details.
+- **Order Lifecycle**: Orders can be Active, Filled, Cancelled, or Expired, tracked internally with fast lookups for cancellation or status updates.

 ---